johndarrel/hide-my-wp/readme.txt

 * Fix - Load the 404 not found files correctly

 = 4.0.10 (31 Aug 2020 ) =
-* Fixed some errors cause by the last version
+* Fixed some errors caused by the last version
-* Fix - Saving options in Mapping, Tweaks and Advanced when followed by Permalinks Changing abort
+* Fix - Saving options in Mapping, Tweaks, and Advanced when followed by Permalinks Changing abort

 = 4.0.09 (27 Aug 2020 ) =
 * Update - Added the version hook to remove the versions from CSS and JS